 - Sports a retractable lens shade to reduce glare

 - Lightweight polycarbonate body for toughness and durabiltiy

-The scoop on the scope is, the Redfield Rampage 20-60X60 spotting scope has quality where it matters.
-The fundamental features of the spotting scope is what makes this optic a breeze to use while knowing it’ll hold up season after season.
+The scoop on the scope is, after reviewing the Redfield Rampage 20-60X60 spotting scope we believe it has quality where it matters.
+The fundamental features of the spotting scope is what makes this optic a breeze to use while knowing it'll hold up season after season.
 However, like with many spotting scopes, eye relief will be short at max power and image quality may be poor.

 If you're looking for ultimate clarity at max power, then you need to more than quadruple your budget to buy a Zeiss Dialyt 18-45X65 Field Scope or a Vortex Viper HD 15-45X65 spotter.
 It's no joke to get a pristine image at such high powers, so be prepared to pay up.

 But, if you're not that serious about it, then just stick with Redfield.
 They also have the Rampage 20-60X80 spotting scope that ups the game with an even larger objective.
 Not sure how objective lens size works for a spotting scope?
 Swing by our Spotting Scope Magnification Guide for a better idea.

 There you have it.
 Redfield ditches the hype of tedious bells and whistles, and instead, they up the quality where it matters most - in the features that makes a spotting scope a usable tool in the field.

 - Maven CS.1 Review - 15-45x65 Spotting Scope (Real Hands On Field Test)

 - Leupold SX2 Alpine HD Spotting Scope Review (Angled)